-    Let’s look at an example in action.
+Let’s look at an example of the old world in action.
 A WordPress site consists of tools that allow administrators to add “pages”.
 When adding a new page, the administrator chooses a “template”, which is a pre-coded page that has editable segments.
 These segments are predefined and set in stone in terms of location and layout.

 Content can be a blog post, a collection of data in tabular format, a video, a graphic, or a list of items.
-Content can be almost anything, yet existing CMS platforms are so focused on making you, the content creator, live within the mold of the system they created for you.
+Content can be almost anything, yet historically, existing CMS platforms have been focused on making you, the content creator, live within the mold of the system they created for you.

 Templates are a prime example of that.
 They are rigid in behavior, making editing pages to do specific things difficult.
 It’s hard to move parts of a template around.
 If you do, you are almost better off making a new template.
 It’s also difficult to control what content populates a piece of a template, in a dynamic way.
 And because templates are so inflexible, your content stops being content.